Cheerleader Camp (1987)

 • Extensive manual scrolling galleries of behind the scenes photos and posters/stills.

-• The DVD box also includes a short booklet including information on the films and the rumoured sequel.
+• The DVD box also includes a short booklet including information on the film and the rumoured sequel.

 Cuts?
 The film is presented in the R-rated cut and a few brief moments are missing from the originally filmed version, including an extended gore and sex scene - the cuts are not noticable when watching.